OrganAssist Version 3.2

 OrganAssist monitors all activity on the console and, once the first note is played, it starts recording a new track.
 It automatically includes at the start of this track any stops that are currently on.

-Once a piece is finished (that is, OrganAssist detects no notes are playing for at least 4 seconds) it then saves the track and continues monitoring.
+Once a piece is finished (that is, OrganAssist detects no notes are playing for a few seconds) it then saves the track and continues monitoring.
 You can then take time to change stops etc. and then, when you start playing again, OrganAssist automatically starts recording another track (again including the current stops).

 It is possible to record every individual piece over long periods of time, for instance an entire service.
 Each track is saved individually with the date/time as the filename.